paulchyz/OCI_Streaming_Pipeline/README.md

 5. Select the `context` object, which is named according to the region in which you are operating.
 Use the `region identifier` value you selected when configuring your Terraform stack.
 	\
 	\
 	Note that in the example provided below, `us-ashburn-1` is the value provided as the `region identifier` used to represent the `US East (Ashburn)` region.
+Replace this with the correct value based on your selection when you deployed the Stack.
 	```
 	fn use context us-ashburn-1
 	```